-The tool moves on a straight line from the last contour point P_E to the end point P_N .
-The line departs on a perpendicular path from the last contour point P_E .
+The tool moves on a straight line from the last contour point P_E to the end point P_N.
+The line departs on a perpendicular path from the last contour point P_E.
 P_N is separated from P_E by the distance LEN plus the tool radius.

-- ▶ Program the last contour element with the end point P_E and radius compensation - ▶ Initiate the dialog with the APPR/DEP key and DEP LN soft key:
+- Program the last contour element with the end point P_E and radius compensation - ▶ Initiate the dialog with the APPR/DEP key and the DEP LN soft key: - $\blacktriangleright LEN: Enter the distance from the last contour element$ $to <math>P_N$

-- LEN: Enter the distance from the last contour element - Always enter LEN as a positive value!
+Always enter LEN as a positive value!

-23 L Y+20 RR F100 Last contour element: P E with radius compensation 24 DEP LN LEN+20 F100 Depart perpendicular to contour by LEN=20 mm 25 L Z+100 FMAX M2 Retract in Z, return to block 1, end program
+23 L Y+20 RR F100 Last contour element

+24 DEP LN LEN+20 F100 Depart perpendicular

+25 L Z+100 FMAX M2 Retract in Z, return to